ProtoLife/daptics-api/pydocmd/graphql_api.md

 ### NewSessionInput

-Input fields for create a new PDT session.
+Input fields for creating a new session.

 <table>
 <thead>